Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained from volunteering or interning
+- Provide any relevant experiences you’ve gained through volunteer work or through internships

-- Remark any achievements or responsibilities you had in these positions.
+- You should highlight any achievements or responsibilities you fulfilled in these roles

 References: